State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Predictive Maintenance and Related Strategies

-The International Organization for Standardization (ISO) has issued multiple standards related to PMx---most notably, ISO-13374 \cite{ISO13374}---which establish general guidelines for software specifications related to data processing, communication, and presentation of machine condition monitoring and diagnostic information.
+The International Organization for Standardization (ISO) has issued several standards related to PMx, most notably ISO-13374~\cite{ISO13374}, which provides general guidelines for software specifications concerning data processing, communication, and presentation of machine condition monitoring and diagnostic information.
 ISO-13374 defines six functionalities within condition monitoring processes, as well as general inputs and outputs of those six functionalities.
-These functionalities span the four primary levels of PMx, which have been defined previously \cite{haarman2017predictive} and are characterized by the methodologies used: \textit{Level 1} visual inspection, \textit{Level 2} instrument inspection, \textit{Level 3} near real-time condition monitoring, and \textit{Level 4} continuous monitoring combined with prediction methods.
-The Machinery Information Management Open Systems Alliance's Open System Architecture for CBM (OSA-CBM) \cite{OSACBM} further extends ISO-13374 by adding data structures and defining the ``Human Interface'' as a functionality, increasing the practical application capabilities of the original six functionalities defined by the ISO standard.
+These functionalities encompass the four primary levels of advanced maintenance strategies, as previously defined~\cite{haarman2017predictive}, each characterized by distinct methodologies: Level 1 involves visual inspection, Level 2 employs instrument inspection, Level 3 utilizes near real-time condition monitoring, and Level 4 integrates continuous monitoring with predictive methods.
+The Machinery Information Management Open Systems Alliance's Open System Architecture for Condition-based Monitoring (OSA-CBM)~\cite{OSACBM} further extends ISO-13374 by adding data structures and defining the ``Human Interface'' as a functionality, increasing the practical application capabilities of the original six functionalities defined by the ISO standard.
 These standards provide a standardized and operational foundation from which the IRs and FRs will be rooted.
-An example architecture supported by the OSA-CBM is depicted in Fig.~\ref{fig:Figure3}, where the functionalities are defined as follows:
+An illustrative architecture supported by the OSA-CBM is depicted in Fig.~\ref{fig:Figure3}, where the functionalities are defined as follows: